Magic Circle Club: Stage version

-A specially written Magic Circle Club episode, "The Stolen Smile", was performed live on stage at the Tivoli Theatre (Melbourne) from 27 December 1965.
+A specially written Magic Circle Club episode, "The Stolen Smile", was performed live on stage at the Tivoli Theatre from 27 December 1965.
 In this adventure, Sir Jasper and Gaspar had banished Clocko the chief clown (Max Bartlett, again playing a dual role), and Spangles the trapeze artist (Gael Dixon), from their circus, and taken away Clocko's smile.
 Appearing on stage with Max, Curley and Nancy were Fredd, Fee Fee, Mother Hubbard, Crystal Ball, Hep Cat, Montmorency, Cassius and Leonardo, all played by the regular TV cast.
 This production was stage managed by Sue Nattras, Simon Wincer and Jim McElroy.

 Gabrielle Hartley was severely burned when her cloak brushed over a hot "flash pot" used in a live, on-stage, special effect, and her role had to be assumed by her understudy.
 Hartley never returned to her TV role, the character of Crystal Ball being written out.

 Cancellation and beyond

 After producing 555 thirty-minute episodes, ATV axed the show for cost reasons.
 Competitor ABC TV wanted to buy it, but ATV refused, which led to the start up of the similar program Adventure Island on the ABC, with many of the same cast and writers from Magic Circle Club.

 Recorded in black and white, the program was repeated prior to the official introduction of colour TV in 1975.
 John-Michael Howson had wanted to produce the show in colour for overseas sales, but management baulked at the added cost.
-Many episodes of the show have been stored at the National Film and Sound Archive (NFSA).

 TV director and costume designer Tedd Dunn stayed with Melbourne's Channel 0.
 He played the Fredd Bear character (Channel 0's answer to the Nine Network's more enduring Humphrey B. Bear) two years after the demise of Magic Circle Club, as co-host of Fredd Bear's Breakfast-A-Go-Go.
-His suit has since been donated to the NSFA for restoration and safe storage.
+His suit has since been donated to the National Film & Sound Archive for restoration and safe storage.
 Cassius and Leonardo also appeared on Breakfast-A-Go-Go, as did actor Colin McEwan and newsreader Michael McCarthy.
 Fee Fee, now mute without Howson's unique vocal contribution, was often played by Michael's wife, Caroline McCarthy.
 Max Bartlett continued to work in television production, moving to Western Australia, where he helped to develop Fat Cat and Friends and The Underground Video Show.

-In 2007, Nancy Cato appeared on the "Kids' TV" episode of Bob Downe's The Way We Were discussing Magic Circle Club.
+In 2004, Nancy Cato appeared on the "Kids' TV" episode of Bob Downe's The Way We Were, briefly discussing Magic Circle Club.